-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

 This service includes sponsored advertisements.

-"Kinojo Castle" is a mysterious mountain castle built for national defense in ancient times, and its history has yet to be elucidated.
-When I looked up how to get there, I found that there was a way to go by car to Kinjoyama Visitor Center, a taxi from JR Soja Station, and a way to walk from JR Hattori Station.
-This time, I took the JR Momotaro Line (Kibi Line) train that departed from JR Okayama Station at 9:29 and arrived at JR Hattori Station at 9:59.
+"Kinojo Castle" is a mysterious mountain castle built in ancient times for national defense, and its history has yet to be fully explained.
+When I looked up how to get there, I found that there were options to drive to the Kinoshiroyama Visitor Center, take a taxi from JR Soja Station, or walk from JR Hattori Station.
+This time, I took the JR Momotaro Line (Kibi Line) train departing from JR Okayama Station at 9:29 and arriving at JR Hattori Station at 9:59.
 I started from JR Hattori Station at 10:00!

 10:00 Start from JR Hattori Station!

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

-To get to JR Hattori Station, take the JR Momotaro Line (Kibi Line *bound for Soja) from JR Okayama Station.
-After getting off at JR Hattori Station, exit the ticket gate and turn left with your back to the station.
-After walking a little, you will see a sign for Kinojo Castle, so turn right.
-There are signs all the way to Kinojo Castle, so you should be able to get there without getting lost.
+To get to JR Hattori Station, take the JR Momotaro Line (Kibi Line *bound for Soja ) from JR Okayama Station.
+After getting off at JR Okayama Station, exit the ticket gate and turn left with your back to the station.
+After walking a little further, you will see a sign for Kinojo Castle, so turn right.
+There are signs guiding you all the way to Kinojo Castle, so you should be able to get there without getting lost.

 Go under the highway overpass

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

 It's about a 7-minute walk from here.

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

-At this time of year (late April to early May), the Soja City flower, the lotus flower, was in full bloom.
-As I walked along, I saw a Lawson sign on my right.
+At this time of year (late April to early May), the lotus flower, Soja City's flower, is in full bloom.
+As you continue walking, you will see a Lawson sign on your right.

 10:35 Sunagawa Park

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

-After passing Lawson, continue straight along the road and you will arrive at Sunagawa Park in about 30 minutes on foot.
-Sunagawa Park is a popular park for people of all ages, with a water play area with a natural water slide and a campsite equipped with a kitchen and toilets.
+After passing Lawson, continue straight ahead and you will arrive at Sunagawa Park in about 30 minutes on foot.
+Sunagawa Park is a popular park for all ages, with a water play area with a natural water slide and a campsite equipped with a kitchen and toilets.
 You will pass through Sunagawa Park.

 11:02 3,000m to Kinojo Castle Parking Lot

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

 Once you pass Sunagawa Park, you will see a sign for the parking lot.
-From here, you will climb 3km.
-The road to the parking lot is narrow in places, so please be careful of cars!
+From here, you will start climbing 3km.
+The road to the parking lot is narrow in places, so only one car can pass through at a time, so please be careful!

 We discovered crabs and flowers along the way!

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

-Distance signs to the parking lot are set up every 500m, so it was easy to see how many kilometers there are left.
-The most difficult part of the journey was between 2km and 1.5km remaining.
-The slope was so steep that it was hard to take a step, and I had to take a break along the way to climb.
-However, I enjoyed the climb, seeing various flowers blooming on the roadside and discovering crabs.
+Distance signs to the parking lot are installed every 500m, so it was easy to see how many kilometers were left.
+The most difficult part of the journey was the last 2km to 1.5km.
+The gradient was so steep that it was hard to take a step, and I had to take a break along the way to make it.
+However, I enjoyed the climb, seeing all kinds of flowers blooming along the roadside and spotting crabs.
 Many people were heading there by car, but I also passed several groups of people walking down the mountain.

 11:48 Demon's Cauldron

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

 As you climb, a huge rusty cauldron catches your eye.
 It has a diameter of 185.2cm and a height of 104.5cm.
-According to legend, the legendary demon Ura, who lived in Kinojo Castle, used it to boil sacrifices, hence the name "Demon's Cauldron."
+According to legend, the legendary demon Ura, who lived in Kinojo Castle , used it to boil sacrifices, hence the name "Oni no Kama (Demon's Cauldron)."

-11:51 Heavenly Teahouse Taichiya (stayed for about an hour)
+11:51 Heavenly Nagomi Teahouse Taichiya (stayed for about an hour)

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

 I found a sign that caught my eye!
-I was surprised and asked myself, "Is there a shop in a place like this?"
-I headed towards the shop, but it was a little far from the sign and I was worried I would really get there, but then an old house appeared.
+I was surprised and thought, "Is there a shop in a place like this?" so I headed towards it.
+It was a little distance from the sign to the shop, and I was worried about whether I would actually get there, but then an old house came into view.
 The shop staff greeted me cheerfully.
-There was an observation deck and a hammock on the premises, so it was a shop with a lot of interesting things!
+There was an observation deck and hammocks on the premises, so there were many other things to see and do at this shop!

 shaved ice

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

-Access to Kinojo Castle, one of Japan's 100 most famous castles, on foot!
+Access Kinojo Castle Castle, one of Japan's 100 most famous castles, on foot!
 We walked from JR Hattori Station

-The meal we had here was an indescribably luxurious experience.
-The rice balls were made with barley, making them chewy and delicious, and the miso soup was filled with so many ingredients that I was surprised at how many different vegetables were in it.
-I was able to take a leisurely break, and my stomach was full, completely relieving the fatigue of climbing all the way up here.
+The meal here was an indescribably luxurious experience.
+The rice balls were made with glutinous barley, making them chewy and delicious, and the miso soup was filled with so many ingredients that you'd be surprised at how many different vegetables were in it.
+I was able to take a relaxing break, and my stomach was full, completely relieving the fatigue of climbing all the way up here.
 It was a really nice restaurant, so even if you're coming by car, I recommend stopping by!

 TEL: 090-7121-1951